mietek/halcyon-website/pages/index.md

 </div>

-### Installing an environment
+#### Deploying an environment

-Executed with no arguments, [`halcyon deploy`](/reference/#deploy) installs a full Haskell development environment.

-Deploying GHC, _cabal-install_, and an up-to-date Cabal package database by restoring layer archives is expected to take less than 20 seconds.
+[`halcyon deploy`](/reference/#deploy) can also install a full Haskell development environment.
+With layer archives available, this is expected to take less than 20 seconds.

 <div class="toggle">
 <a class="toggle-button" data-target="deploy2" href="" title="Toggle">Toggle</a>